I am pretty sure that there is some government organization out there monitoring my internet account now…

 It’s none of their business that you have to learn how to write.
 Let them think you were born that way.

-I bought these books to learn, not be told “I’m going to tell you how to write a good book.
+I bought these books to learn, not to be told “I’m going to tell you how to write a good book.
 But since you bought this book, you don’t have what it takes to write one yourself.”
 Continue reading